GED Math: The Most Feared Subject made Easier.

 Can I use scale factors to determine the magnitude of size change?
 Can I convert between actual drawings and scale drawings?

 	- Can I solve multi-step, arithmetic, real-world problems using ratios or proportions including those that require converting units of measure?

 	- Can I solve two-step, arithmetic, real world problems involving percents?

 	DIMENSIONS, PERIMETER, CIRCUMFERENCE, and AREA: two-dimensional figures.

 	- Can I compute area and perimeter of triangles and rectangles?
 Can I determine side lengths or triangles and rectangles when given area or perimeter?

 	- Can I compute the area and circumference of circles?
 Can I determine radius or diameter when given an area or circumference?

 	- Can I compute the perimeter of a polygon?
 Can I compare the area of a polygon when given a geometric formula?
-Can I determine side lengths of a polygons when given perimeter or area?
+Can I determine side lengths of polygons when given perimeter or area?

-	- Can I compute perimeter and area of a 2-D composite geometric figures, which could include circles?
+	- Can I compute perimeter and area of 2-D composite geometric figures, which could include circles?

 	- Can I use the Pythagorean Theorem to determine unknown side lengths in a right triangle?

 	DIMENSIONS, SURFACE AREA, and VOLUME: Three-Dimensional Figures

 	- Can I compute volume and surface area or rectangular prisms when given geometric formulas?
 Can I solve for side lengths or height when given volume or surface area?

 	- Can I compute volume and surface area of cylinders when given geometric formulas?

 	- Can I solve for height, radius or diameter when given volume or surface area?

 	- Can I compute volume and surface area of right prisms when given geometric formulas?
 Can I solve for side lengths or height when given volume or surface area?

 	- Can I compute volume and surface area of right pyramids and cones when given geometric formulas?
 Can I solve for side lengths, height, radius, or diameter when given volume or surface area?

 	- Can I compute volume and surface area of spheres when given geometric formulas?
 Can I solve for radius or diameter when given the surface are?

 	- Can I compute surface area and volume of composite 3-D geometric figures, given geometric formulas?